Skip to main content

 • Vandalism e.g. theft, graffiti

-Q: Are there programs or grants available for communities or organisations to assist with caring for and maintaining war memorials?
+Q: Are there programs or grants available for communities or organisations to assist with caring for war memorials?

 Yes.
-The NSW Office for Veterans Affairs (OVA) delivers the Community War Memorials Fund, which awards grants of up to $10,000 to help conserve, repair, and protect war memorials in New South Wales.
-War memorials must be recorded on the Register to be eligible for funding.
-Find out more about the fund at the NSW OVA’s website.
+The NSW Office for Veterans Affairs (OVA) delivers the Community War Memorials Fund (CWMF), which awards grants of up to $10,000 to help conserve, repair, and protect war memorials in New South Wales.
+Being listed on this Register is one of the eligibility criteria to apply to the CWMF.
+Find out more about the CWMF on the NSW OVA’s website.

 Funding to care for memorials may also be available through the relevant local council or the NSW Office of Environment and Heritage.